 Salt Lake City, Utah: Pony Express Sculpture

-Celebrates a time when "Going Postal" meant taking a long ride on horseback.- Address:
+Celebrates a time when "Going Postal" meant taking a long ride on horseback.
+For all its landmark glorification, the Pony Express only lasted as a service for 18 months.

 - 2601 Sunnyside Ave., Salt Lake City, UT